SmugTheKiler/why-javascript-and-not-java/README.md

 - Discord Verified
 - With over 135k users
-- Made entirly out of plain JavaScript and packages of NPM...
+- Made entirely out of plain JavaScript and packages of NPM...
-- Is almost 2 years old of the time of me writing this..
+- Is almost 2 years old at the time I write this..

 Has:

 - Over 100 different commands
-- Lots of catergrories for them (15+)
+- Lots of categories for them (15+)
 - A database.

 Links: